-Amy: The main difference is 20 years of A new method, idea or product. which has resulted in a differentiated product with hundreds of features that are tailored to customers’ needs.
+Amy: The main difference is 20 years of innovation which has resulted in a differentiated product with hundreds of features that are tailored to customers’ needs.
 PDFTron is a frontier of document technology including being the first to offer a cross-platform SDK, the first to offer client-side PDF and are still the only SDK with server-less Office document viewing capabilities.

 PDFTron is about to launch #PDFPrime, which will make us the only company that can offer

 performance guarantees on any document (including large and complex files).
 We are also